-This article examines the role of minerals and immune function.
+This article examines the role of minerals and immune function and will share the best supplements for immune systems.
 The immune system is made up of a vast and highly complex network of cells, tissues, and organs that are constantly working in unison to protect the body from sickness.
 Whether it is a cut or a break in your skin (which can allow dangerous bacteria to enter the body), or a virus or bacterial contagion that is able to enter the body through other means, our immune systems perform the extraordinary task of keeping us safe from infections and illnesses.
 This is why it is very important to keep your immune system functioning properly.

 Nutrition, and more specifically, minerals and trace elements, play an important role in immune function and health.
 In order for your immune system to function as it should, you need to maintain the proper balance of minerals.
 Dietary intake studies (not just in the U.S. but worldwide) show that the majority of individuals don’t meet the recommended dietary intakes for magnesium and select trace elements.